balenaltd/handbook/Summit-recordings-playlist.md

+# Essential presentations to watch
+Over the years, we have run a number of Summits with presentations that cover our mission, vision, and work, as well as thoroughly reflect our culture and way of working.
+Naturally, the Summit recordings quickly became a great onboarding resource for new starters.
+There is now a plethora of presentations that balenistas can check out in order to gain some context about specific areas of work, projects, and approaches.
+We encourage new balenistas to have a look through the Summit folders (linked further down) and see which ones might be relevant and helpful to the work they will be doing.
+As some older material might be out of date, your balena buddy and other balenistas can offer suggestions and guide you too.
+We have put together a list of presentations on this page as a thorough introduction to balena.
+We highly encourage you to spend some time watching these!
+You can also check the Summit folders for the presentation slides if that is helpful.

 ## Our mission & vision

 We suggest that you start by watching the below recordings to get an overview of our mission, vision, and progress so far.